Mircea-MMXXI/azapy/predocs/MV_th_doc_base.md

 # MV optimal portfolio <a name="TOP">

-MV stands for *Mean Variance*.
+MV stands for *Mean Variance* and it will play the role of dispersion measure.
 These type of optimal portfolio was introduced by the economist Harry Max Markowitz in 1952.
-It was the main body of work that had later triggered the *Modern Portfolio Theory* (MPT).
+It was the main body of work that later had triggered the development of *Modern Portfolio Theory* (MPT).
-In 1990, Markowitz works was rewarded with the *Nobel Memorial Prize in Economic Sciences*.

-The portfolio mean-variance is defined as:
+The portfolio mean-variance (dispersion measure) is defined as:

 \begin{equation*}
 	{\rm var} = w^T C w,